“Jawonio is a truly special place to work and help those who are truly in need. What is more precious in life than helping others? ”

 After that, I returned to Port-au-Prince and attended the Haitian University State at the National Higher Institute for Midwifery Training.
 So, I am a midwife by profession.
 I’ve worked for the Southern Health Directorate and Doctors Without Borders.

-SH: Coming to the United States in July 2023 was a huge opportunity for me.
+SB: Yes, I would say coming to the United States in July 2023 was a huge opportunity for me.
 For several years, Haiti has been going through extremely difficult times.
-Armed gangs are spreading terror everywhere, taking over territories, killing, stealing, and raping.
-Who knows, I might have experienced acts of violence or lost my life if I were still there, because no one is spared.
-It was a matter of safety and seeking a better life.
+Armed gangs are spreading terror everywhere, taking over territories, killing, stealing, and rape.
+I believe if I was still there I would have experienced terrible violence, or could have lost my own life I were still there because no one is spared.
+It was a matter of safety for me and seeking a better life.

-DH: Who has been your biggest role model in life, and why?
+DH: Well we are certainly glad that you are safe!
+Let's switch gears now, who would you say has been your biggest role model in life, and why?

-DH: Before coming to Jawonio, did you have any experience or exposure to people with disabilities?
+DH: That is really wonderful Sheslie.
+Before coming to Jawonio, did you have any experience or exposure to people with disabilities?

 DH: How did you discover Jawonio and decide to work here?

-DH: Can you tell us about your current role as a DSP at Jawonio and what a typical day looks like?
+DH: Can you tell us about your current role at Jawonio and share a story that has made an impact on you?

-SH: Since my hiring, I’ve been assigned to the Altman Court residence, where I work with eight beautiful and nice women.
+SB: I was hired as a Direct Support Professional and am currently at the Jawonio Altman Court residence, where I work with eight beautiful and nice women.
 That’s where the magic happens!
 As a DSP, my role is to meet their needs and help them achieve their respective goals.

-I want to share a story that really illustrates the work we do.
+The story that has made an impact on me really illustrates the work we do.
 There’s one individual who usually takes her medicine with pudding.
 One day, I poured her medicine into vanilla pudding and gave it to her.
 She just put the cup on the table and refused to take it.
 I asked her to take her meds, but she completely refused.
 Then I thought, “What did I do wrong?
 Let me talk to her.”
 I sat next to her at the table and asked her what was wrong, why she was refusing her meds today.
 After much talking, she finally told me she wanted chocolate pudding.

 You might think, “What’s so special about this story?”
-What I wanted to highlight is that an individual has a goal—to take her meds daily—and my role as a DSP is to ensure that this goal is reached.
+What I wanted to highlight is that an individual has a goal—to take her meds daily—and my role as a DSP is to ensure that they reach their goal.
 I’m committed to promoting the emotional, physical, and personal well-being of the people I support.
 So, I sat down and talked with her with respect, which is one of Jawonio’s core values.
 And she ended up achieving that goal for the day.
 It’s about understanding their individual needs and preferences.

 DH: What are some of the biggest challenges you face in your daily work as a DSP?

-SH: Life itself is a challenge, and no matter what we undertake, we will always find challenges.
-Through these challenges, we develop new skills and learn how far we can go.
+SB: Life itself is a challenge, and no matter what we take on and we will always find challenges.
+Through these challenges, we develop new skills and truly learn how far we can go.
 In my daily work as a DSP, one of my biggest challenges is working with people who cannot express themselves with words or gestures.
 It’s not easy; I can’t read minds.
 I often wonder if their desires are truly fulfilled.
 To try and meet their needs, I follow their individual service plan to help them reach their goals.
 Most importantly, I use my judgment well and often put myself in their place to serve them better.

-Another challenge, and I’m sure all DSPs face this, is the salary.
+Another challenge, and I’m sure all DSPs everywhere face this, is the salary.
 It’s true that the work DSPs do is priceless, and our primary motivation is the desire to help those in need.
 But with the cost of living, I often have to have a second job or work overtime to meet my needs.
-This can sometimes negatively impact my productivity at work.

-DH: You recently enrolled in the DSP Micro-Credentialing program.
+DH: You recently enrolled in the Rockland Community College Micro-Credentialing program for Direct Support Professionals?
 What motivated you to join, and what has your experience been like so far?

-SH: Last year at the Annual Core CLS Training, Mr. Robert came to the residence, talked about the DSP Micro-Credentialing program, and encouraged all DSPs to take it.
-I was surprised to learn that we can actually learn the skills to become a DSP, because it’s a job I do routinely.
+SB: Last year at the Annual Core Training for Community Living Services, Robert Sbordone, our Jawonio Director of Training, came to the residence, talked about the DSP Micro-Credentialing program.
+He really encouraged all DSPs to take the classes.
+I was surprised to find that I could develop important skills to become a DSP, since it is what I routinely do.
 So, I was super excited to learn about this micro-credential.
-Moreover, he told us it’s free, and Jawonio will cover all the costs.
-After obtaining the credential, you’ll be rewarded and get a salary increase.
+Moreover, he told us it was free, and Jawonio will cover all the costs.
+The best part is that after obtaining the credential, you’ll be rewarded with a salary increase.
 Break out of the routine, reward, salary increase—why not?
 I’m not the type to let good opportunities slip away, so I registered!

 The DSP Micro-Credentialing program is so instructive.
 It teaches a broad understanding of the roles and responsibilities of human services professionals.
 Through this program, I’m acquiring new knowledge, skills, and attitudes, allowing me to do my job better, get out of the routine, and truly understand the work.
 It elicits specific changes in my understanding of my role, improving my abilities to meet the demands of my job not by what I think is right, but by what truly is.
 And what’s more, this credential is included in the educational opportunities of Social and Behavioral Sciences—already a step toward college!